Baabul (2006 film): Box office

 Baabul opened to approximately 75% occupancy in Mumbai, a figure considered low for a Salman Khan-led film, and collections declined rapidly due to negative word-of-mouth.
 In other regions of India, the film opened poorly and failed to gain momentum, ultimately being declared a commercial failure in the domestic market.
 While performance in smaller centers remained weak, it was categorized as an above-average grosser overall in India.
 Internationally, the film fared significantly better, debuting at the eighth position on the UK box office chart in its first week and performing strongly in overseas markets.

 Critical response

 The film received mixed reviews from critics.
-The Times Of India rated it 3 out of 5, noting that the "first half [was] completely dead and totally listless."
+The Times Of India rated it 3 out of 5 stars, noting that the "first half [was] completely dead and totally listless."
 Samrat Sharma of Full Hyderabad described it as "a film made for the more traditional generation or social class," adding that while it may not be highly effective, it remained "sufficiently well-crafted."
-Namrata Joshi of Outlook India awarded it two out of four stars, writing, "Despite the failings in his character, Amitabh Bachchan lends it gravitas and dignity," though she criticized his "self-conscious cute couple act with Hema Malini" as tiresome, suggesting "it's time to get over Baghban (2003)."
+Namrata Joshi of Outlook India awarded it two out of four stars, writing, "Despite the failings in his character, Big B Amitabh Bachchan lends it gravitas and dignity," though she criticized his "self-conscious cute couple act with Hema Malini" as tiresome, suggesting "it's time to get over Baghban (2003)."